Sahitya1707/number-guessing-game-py/Readme.md

 A simple terminal-based number guessing game built in Python.
 Perfect for beginners who want to sharpen their fundamentals before diving into coding platforms like LeetCode.

+> 📝 This README was generated as part of my learning process.
+I wanted to try building something small before starting LeetCode to get more comfortable with Python syntax and logic.

 ---

 ## Features